DSIA

 Shirky Assertion

-Static UI Structure
+Static IA Structure

 A reference model for UI structure that relies on static documentation that does not support systematic intervention.